 4. Asmundarsafn Museum

-Asmundarsafn Museum is located in Laugardalur Valley, near the Reykjavik Botanical Garden and the Family Park & Zoo.
-The building was designed by the sculptor Ásmundur Sveinsson as his home and studio, and its clean white curves and geometric forms make it one of the most distinctive museum spaces in the city.
+Asmundarsafn Museum sits in Laugardalur Valley, near the Reykjavik Botanical Garden and the Family Park & Zoo.
+Designed by sculptor Ásmundur Sveinsson as his own home and studio, its clean white curves and geometric forms make it one of the most distinctive museum spaces in the city.

 Asmundarsafn Admission Fee